airbnb/lottie-android/README.md

 The latest Lottie version is:
 ![lottieVersion](https://maven-badges.herokuapp.com/maven-central/com.airbnb.android/lottie/badge.svg)

-Lottie 2.8.0 and above only supports projects that have been migrated to [androidx](https://developer.android.com/jetpack/androidx/) for more information, read Google's [migration guide](https://developer.android.com/jetpack/androidx/migrate).
+Lottie 2.8.0 and above only supports projects that have been migrated to [androidx](https://developer.android.com/jetpack/androidx/).
+For more information, read Google's [migration guide](https://developer.android.com/jetpack/androidx/migrate).